 - Five gourdes... less if you shop around.

 A few minutes later we had some 40 mangoes in a sack that we ate slowly while "regardant les passant" from an open half door at her father's clinic.
-It took all afternoon to finish and we washed them down with some "Spur Cola"
+It took all afternoon to finish and we washed them

 When I got home that evening my grandfather wondered why I had no appetite.
 When he found out he laughed so hard I thought he would never stop.